cylc/cylc-flow/index.md

 and [others](./users.html).
 It is [available under the GPL v3 license](./license.html).

-{% include feature.html content="Suites are defined in a human-readable text format - so you can use standard software development power tools for suite development (see <a href='./faq.html#how-do-i-version-control-my-suites'>here</a> for why this is a good thing)." %}
+{% include feature.html content="Suites are defined in a human-readable config file format - so you can use software development power tools for suite development (see <a href='./faq.html#how-do-i-version-control-my-suites'>here</a> for why this is a good thing)." %}

 {% include feature.html content="Configure scheduling with an efficient graph
-notation, and task runtime properties in an efficient inheritance hierarchy (to factor out all commonality)." %}
+description notation, and task runtime properties in an efficient inheritance hierarchy (to factor out all commonality)." %}

 {% include feature.html content="Cylc dynamically generates new workflow
 without being constrained by a global cycle loop.
-Cycles interleave naturally; suites flow around failed or delayed tasks; and they adapt to insertion and removal of tasks." %}
+Cycles interleave naturally, suites flow around failed or delayed tasks, and they adapt to insertion and removal of tasks." %}

-{% include feature.html content="Cylc has low admin overhead and a small security footprint, because there is no central server process to manage workflows for all users." %}
+{% include feature.html content="Cylc has low admin overhead and a small security footprint, because - as a distributed system - there is no central server process to manage workflows for all users." %}

 {% include feature.html content="Plus <a href='features.html'>many other
 features</a> to support both clock-triggered real time and free-flow